cockpit-project/cockpit/doc/protocol.md

  * "version": The version of the protocol.
 Currently zero, and unstable.
  * "capabilities": An array of capability strings
  * "channel-seed": A seed to be used when generating new channel ids.
- * "default-host": The default host to put in "open" messages.
+ * "host": The host being communicated with.
  * "problem": A problem occurred during init.

 If a problem occurs that requires shutdown of a transport, then the "problem"